 While the Meyer (1990) proportional hazard model accounts for unobserved heterogeneity across individuals, it makes a few strong assumptions on its structure.
-Namely, ν has to follow a predefined distribution (gamma in this paper).
+Namely, $\nu$ has to follow a predefined distribution (gamma in this paper).
 Hausman and Woutersen (2014) present simulations and provide a theoretical result which shows that a non-parametric estimation of the baseline hazard with gamma heterogeneity yields inconsistent estimates if the true distribution is not gamma.
 They further adapt the proportional hazard model such that it can still account for unobserved heterogeneity without making any parametric specification or nonparametric estimation.
-Horowitz (1999) was the first paper to estimate the baseline hazard function and the distribution of unobserved heterogeneity, non-parametrically.
-However his approach required time-invariant regressors, the regression coefficients had at a slow rate of convergence and were not $N^{-1/2}$ consistent.
+Horowitz (1999) was the first paper to estimate the baseline hazard function and the distribution of unobserved heterogeneity non-parametrically.
+However his approach requires all the regressors to be time-invariant.
+Moreover, the regression coefficient estimators have a slow rate of convergence and were not $N^{-1/2}$ consistent.
 The integrated baseline hazard and regressor parameters following the Hausman and Woutersen (2014) methodology converge at the regular rate of $N^{-1/2}$ where N is the sample size.
 Further this model allows for discrete measurement of durations and time-varying regressors.